ostern42/CamBridge/WISDOM_TECHNICAL_APIS.md

 3. **Wrong Orthanc port** (4242 not 104!)
 4. **Relative paths in services** (System32!)
 5. **Not handling all JSON types** (mixed!)
+6. **Wrong enum namespace** (Core.Enums now!)
+7. **Private tags without VR** (validation fails!)

+## 🆕 No Breaking Changes Found (Sessions 100-114)

+Good news!
+No new external API breaking changes discovered in recent sessions:
+- ✅ fo-dicom 5.2.2 stable
+- ✅ ExifTool still working with -G1
+- ✅ Windows Service APIs unchanged
+- ✅ WPF/XAML stable (except MaterialDesign removal)
+- ✅ .NET 6.0 APIs stable

+Focus has been on internal architecture and bug fixes!

 ---

 **Golden Rule**: When updating ANY external library, create a test program FIRST!
 Session 91 proved this saves hours.

+**Latest Status**: All external APIs stable.
+Internal APIs evolving (LogContext, Enums).

+*"The best breaking change is the one you discover in a test program, not production!"* 🧪